-The Eiffel Tower - Tour Eiffel in french - is by far the tallest building in Paris.
+The Eiffel Tower - Tour Eiffel in french - is the tallest building in Paris.
 It is a puddle iron lattice monument.
+As Parisians, we keep being fascinated by its transparency and size.

-The Eiffel Tower is now 324 meters tall (312 meters excluding the antenna).
+The Eiffel Tower is 324 meters tall.
 Upon its completion, it surpassed the Washington Monument (169 meters) as the tallest monument in the world.
 The Chrysler Building in New York City (319 meters) took the record in 1930.
 The first floor of the Eiffel Tower is 57 meters and 360 steps from the ground.
 The second floor is 115 meters and 1060 steps from the ground.

 With 5.8 million visitors in 2022, the Eiffel Tower is also the most visited paid monument in the world.